 This part has gathered two useful and free subtitle makers that can help you add subtitles to video easily.
 They are Clideo and Kapwing.

-Adding Subtitles to Videos with Clideo
+#Adding Subtitles to Videos Online with Clideo.

-1. Navigate to the Clideo via a browser like Chrome, Edge, Foxfire, etc.
+Step 1.
+Navigate to the Clideo via a browser like Chrome, Edge, Foxfire, etc.

-2. Upload your video from your hard drive, a cloud, or paste a link if it's already on social media platforms.
+Step 2.
+Upload your video from your hard drive, a cloud, or paste a link if it's already on social media platforms.

-3. If you already have a subtitle file for the video, you can upload it to Clideo and modify subtitle timings.
+Step 3.
+If you already have a subtitle file for the video, you can upload it to Clideo and modify subtitle timings.

 Also you can make it from scratch.
 When there is necessary, you can modify the font position, font, font size, etc. in the Styles tab.

-4. Once editing is done.
+Step 4.
+Once editing is done.
 Select a proper format and click Create in the lower right corner.

 After a while, you are free to download the captioned video.

-Adding Subtitles to Videos with Kawping
+#Adding Subtitles to Videos Online with Kawping.

-1. Go to the browser-based subtitle editor Kapwing.
+Step 1.
+Go to the browser-based subtitle editor Kapwing.

-2. Upload a video file or paste a link to import video.
+Step 2.
+Upload a video file or paste a link to import video.

-3. In subtitle editing panel, you are allowed to create subtitles from scratch, upload a subtitle file, or enable auto-generator.
+Step 3.
+In subtitle editing panel, you are allowed to create subtitles from scratch, upload a subtitle file, or enable auto-generator.

 Plus, you can use the tools in the sidebar to polish the subtitle styles.

-4. Click Create to hard-code the subtitles to video or download an SRT file and upload it to social platforms.
+Step 4.
+Click Create to hard-code the subtitles to video or download an SRT file and upload it to social platforms.